Big Game Hunt Draw Information

 View Draw Results, Accumulated Bonus Points

 Use the link below to view the last draw results.
-To access the number of bonus points you have accumulated for deer, antelope, elk, turkey, javelina, bighorn sheep, buffalo and bear, call 602 942-3000, option 2.
+To access the number of bonus points you have accumulated for deer, antelope, elk, turkey, javelina, bighorn sheep, bison and bear, call 602 942-3000, option 2.
 You will need to provide your date of birth and department identification number, (for most people, this is their social security number).

 Learn More About Big Game Draw Process and Bonus Points